Samoray-l337/Stringiful/README.md

 if your'e using stringify function couple of times using the same (or almost same) configuration, you are doing it wrong. you should use createStringifyFunction() that takes your configuration once and returns stringify function that you can use couple of times.

-(note: you can only override the configuration for util.inspect, not the formatters configuration because they are already initialized)
-(btw: this is much more efficient ... tell about it more)
+(note: you cant override the configuration after you created the function) (btw: this is much more efficient ... tell about it more)

 #